Payment System and Reserve Bank Oversight

 The commercial ACH service provides domestic and cross-border batched payment options for same-day and next-day settlement.

-In 2019, the Reserve Banks recovered 97.6 percent of the total costs of their commercial ACH services, including the related PSAF.
-Revenue from operations totaled $152.9 million, resulting in a net loss of $1.7 million.
-The Reserve Banks' operating expenses and imputed costs totaled $154.8 million.
-The Reserve Banks processed 15.6 billion commercial ACH transactions in 2019, an increase of 6.1 percent from 2018 (see table 1).
-The average daily value of FedACH transfers in 2019 was approximately $112 billion, an increase of 8.6 percent from the previous year.
+In 2020, the Reserve Banks recovered 97.5 percent of the total costs of their commercial ACH services, including the related PSAF.
+Revenue from operations totaled $159.1 million, resulting in a net loss of $2.1 million.
+The FedACH® Service did not achieve full cost recovery because of investment costs associated with the multiyear technology initiative to modernize its processing platform, which was recently implemented.
+The Reserve Banks' operating expenses and imputed costs totaled $161.5 million.
+The Reserve Banks processed 16.5 billion commercial ACH transactions in 2020, an increase of 6.2 percent from 2019 (see table 5.1).
+The average daily value of FedACH transfers in 2020 was approximately $122.8 billion, an increase of 9.8 percent from the previous year.

 Fedwire Funds and National Settlement Services

-In 2019, the Reserve Banks recovered 97.3 percent of the costs of their Fedwire Funds and National Settlement Services, including the related PSAF.
-Revenue from operations totaled $135.5 million, resulting in a net loss of $2.1 million.
-The Reserve Banks' operating expenses and imputed costs totaled $137.7 million in 2019.
+In 2020, the Reserve Banks recovered 105.3 percent of their costs of the Fedwire Funds and National Settlement Service, including the related PSAF.
+Revenue from operations totaled $144.4 million, resulting in a net income of $9.6 million.
+The Reserve Banks' operating expenses and imputed costs totaled $135.0 million in 2020.

 Fedwire Funds Service